Genesis 1:2 Was there a Long Period of Time Between Verses 1 and 2? Part 1

 Gen 1:2 And the earth was without form, and void; and darkness was upon the face of the deep.
 And the Spirit of God moved upon the face of the waters.

 Here is a valuable lesson that will help you with correct Bible interpretation.
 No single verse, single phrase or single word in the Bible is “an island” and stands alone by itself.
 In other words there are no isolated or independent verses of scriptures in the Bible.
-The Bible is ONE BOOK by ONE AUTHOR and He says more than ONE THING in it.
-You must use the entire Bible to interpret any single verse in the Bible and you do this by researching the subjects and the words that you find and looking for this information in other places that helps us to define them or explain them.
+The Bible is ONE BOOK by ONE AUTHOR and He says more than ONE THING in it about the same subjects.
+We must learn to use the entire Bible to interpret any single verse in the Bible and when we do this by researching the subjects and the words that we find to look for them in other places and this helps us to define them or explain them.
+Here is an important fact.
+God is the b best Commentator of His own Work.
+God explains every problem and issue somewhere else in the Bible to resolve our potential conflicts.
+God through His infinite foreknowledge anticipated our every question in His Word and placed them scattered randomly though out the book for us to find like a puzzle solving word search game.
 God chose every word in the Bible with great precision, on purpose and by His divine sovereign design.
-If you search the Bible for occurrences of the Hebrew word H8414, which is translated as “without form” you will find a very key verse in Isaiah that will shed tremendous light on the subject of what just happened in Genesis 1:2.
+For example, if we search the Bible for occurrences of the Hebrew word H8414, which is translated as “without form” we will find a very key verse in Isaiah that will shed tremendous light on the subject of what has happened in Genesis 1:2.